CaddyGlow/ccproxy-api/docs/PLUGIN_SYSTEM_DOCUMENTATION.md

 #### AdapterShim Overview

-The `AdapterShim` class provides a compatibility layer that wraps strongly-typed adapters from `ccproxy.llms.adapters` to work with existing code that expects `dict[str, Any]` interfaces.
+The `AdapterShim` class provides a compatibility layer that wraps strongly-typed adapters from `ccproxy.llms.formatters` to work with existing code that expects `dict[str, Any]` interfaces.

 **Key Features:**
 - **Automatic Type Conversion**: Seamlessly converts between dict and BaseModel formats